biojameskim/cs4782-final/README.md

 [2] Y. Nie, N. H. Nguyen, P. Sinthong, and J. Kalagnanam, “A Time Series is Worth 64 Words: Long-term Forecasting with Transformers,” in Proc.
 Int.
 Conf.
 Learn.
 Representations (ICLR), 2023.

 ## Acknowledgements
-Credits to Autoformer for the [Time Series Dataset](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy), and to the Cornell CS4782 Course staff for providing the [Time Series Paper](https://arxiv.org/abs/2211.14730) to complete this project as part of Intro to Deep Learning.
+We want to thank the original authors for [PatchTST](https://arxiv.org/abs/2211.14730), Autoformer for the [Time Series Dataset](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy), and professors Kilian Weinberger and Jennifer Sun for their guidance and humor.